#protein#roleofprotein

 It’s important to understand that any raw food such as vegetables, fruits, and seeds are good for our body.
 Our metabolic machinery is designed to handle these foods best, and any additional processing compromises the nutritional value of the food.

-While whey protein is extracted from milk and technically processed, it is an extract and, therefore, unprocessed.
+While whey protein is extracted from milk (or other sources like plants etc) and technically processed, it is an extract and, therefore, unprocessed in a healthy way.
 As a result, it is metabolized faster and retains its whole nutritional component, making it a brilliant food.
-However, it’s important to adjust your total calorie intake to account for the extra protein, unless you’re training hard and need the additional calories.
+However, faster metabolization may not suit everybody but it seems that there is no negative with that.
+I am not sure what % is available instantly but in my view it makes no difference.

 There are several myths about whey protein consumption that should be dispelled.
 Firstly, excess protein does not cause kidney damage, as research does not support this notion.
 Secondly, whey protein is not just for bodybuilders, but for everyone regardless of their activity level.
 Thirdly, it is not only necessary for sportsmen, but our parents may need it more than our children as they age.
 Lastly, whey protein is not an unnecessary supplement, but rather food in its purest form.
+No doubt that protein from whole foods is always the best option however for low appetite people, supplement is not bad in anyway.